Polly-Contrib/Polly.Contrib.AzureFunctions.CircuitBreaker/README.md

 Of course, you can extend this pattern to filter on specific exceptions; or treat certain returned result values also as failures.

-### Throughput priority
+### Performance priority

-**Throughput priority** is designed for scenarios with high numbers of executions per second.
+**Performance priority** is designed for scenarios with high numbers of executions per second.
 It uses the APIs on entity functions which prioritise performance over consistency.

 The behaviour changes in the following ways, for performance gain: